Texas Tour, Part 5: Wendy and Janet in Austin, Young Moms Serving Health

 A group of moms packed into a car for the drive into Austin and enthusiastically told me their stories after class.
 Two of them, in this video, are busy, with 4 and 6 children, respectively.
 They pretty and young—but Janet overcame some absolutely debilitating health problems.
 Both of these moms confess to doing my entire 12 Steps program.

 What a rush, to know that 10 children are the beneficiaries of the effort of these two women.
 I’m so proud of young moms who take the time to become educated, and then opt out of “what everybody else is doing.”
-Listen to their story here (I somehow heard Wendy’s friends calling her Whitney, so Kristin was tasked with covering that up in this video–sorry I’m a moron, Wendy!):
+Listen to their story here (I somehow heard Wendy’s friends calling her Whitney, so Kristin was tasked with covering that up in this video–sorry I’m a dork, Wendy!):